equalitie/ouisync/doc/paper.md

 inner or leaf node has always only one parent within a single branch but can have multiple parents across branches.
 Thus while the snapshot is a tree, the index is a [DAG](link-dag) .
 This allows very efficient transfer across replicas as only the nodes and blocks that are different need to be transferred.
-This means that snapshot can be conceptually though of as diff.
+This means that snapshot can be conceptually thought of as diff.

 #### Metadata and local passwords